demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/retirement-microsoft-search-bing.md

 # Guidance for retiring Microsoft Search in Bing for your organization

-After March 31, 2025, work search through Bing.com is being retired.
+After March 31, 2025, work and school search through Bing.com is being retired.
 This change is being made as Microsoft streamlines search experiences to focus on enhancing core productivity tools.

 While Microsoft Search is being removed from Bing, the core Microsoft Search experience remains accessible through M365.cloud.microsoft (formerly Office.com and Microsoft365.com) and SharePoint Online.
 Users can also still find people in their organization, files, and SharePoint sites using the Edge for Business address bar and Windows search box.
 Each of these entry points routes them to a Microsoft Search experience.

+These changes also apply to users in organizations with education service plans that use Bing's experience designed for searching school.
+Some school search features, including answers about classes and upcoming assignments, are being discontinued.

 ## What's changing?